the-wawa/StudioPatcher/README.md

-# StudioPatcher
+# Roblox Studio Patcher
+Please keep in mind that this is the first time I publish any sort of C++ code to Github!
+It may not be the best, but it should be 100% functional.
+This could *probably* be improved in some way

 This is an alternative way to force Roblox Studio to run in internal mode, since hex editing didn't work for me (I could not obtain the byte sequences necessary)
-This could *probably* be improved in some way?
-I'm not too certain, but it's in a functional state.

 # How to update this
 You will need IDA (Interactive Disassembler) or similar software which allows you to find references to strings.